 With the pattern for today’s finished object I’ve flirted for a long time.
 I find the design very interesting.
-However, it was crocheted, which is not necessarily my favorite of the handcrafts.
+However, it was crocheted, which is not necessarily my favourite of the handcrafts.

 When I was this year in Cape Town, I visited a knitting meeting in the city.
 There I met Liezl.
 She is a very creative person who loves to discover and create with her hands new things.
 She crochets great objects like stones or crocheted rugs.
 Inspired by her nature, I thought it was time again to take a crochet hook into the hands and crochet something.

 A week later I got visited Carle of Nurturing Fibres in her studio.
 She showed me her current projects, including her modular crochet throw.
 She told me, that she runs at the time a modular challenge in her forum on Ravelry.
 Heidi Bears patterns represent an essential part in the challenge.
 And I had long been flirtatious with a pattern from her.
 So many signs pointed out that I ventured to the pattern.

 Back in Switzerland, and after a few finished projects, I’ve downloaded the pattern and searched for some leftovers.
 At first, I thought I did not have enough yarn, but far from it.
 It takes only a few leftovers.
 So perfect to bust your stash.

 The pattern consists of nothing but hexa-, septa-, octa- and heptagons, which are later joined together.
 To crochet the little flower petals had given me so much fun, that I had the 44 pieces ready in two weeks.

 Yarn: leftovers of fingering-weight yarn (mainly Froehlich Blauband Special), in purple, navy blue, turquoise, orange, yellow and grey

 Beginning at the butt of the Hippo you start to attach the hexagons to the octagon.
 And so on, you attach the other pieces.